yalicee/be-read-me-a-story/README.md

 ### Requirements

-This API was built using Flask and requires Python 3.7 or above.
+This API was built using Flask and Firebase.
+It requires Python 3.7 or above.

 ### Setup the project